 Does my child’s income affect my tax return?

 If you’re a single parent, your child’s summer employment may affect your tax return.
-If you claim the eligible dependant credit for your youngster, the amount of money he earns is deducted dollar for dollar from the credit at tax time.
-Even if your child does not file a tax return for himself, you must still deduct his earnings from this credit on your return.
+If you claim the eligible dependant credit for your youngster, the amount of money they earn is deducted dollar for dollar from the credit at tax time.
+Even if your child does not file a tax return for themselves, you must still deduct their earnings from this credit on your return.

 The good news is that if you have more than one child that qualifies for the eligible dependant credit, you have the option to choose to claim the lower earning child.
 For example, if you have a working 17 year old and 10 year old, you can choose to name the 10 year old as your eligible dependant as there’s little chance they’ve earned more income than your teenager.